Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 As we age, we develop normal conditions in our spine and discs such as degenerative disc disease.

-How is degenerative disc disease is diagnosed and treated?
+How is degenerative disc disease diagnosed and treated?

 We need to understand that degenerative disc disease or DDD, is very common.
 It occurs with time and we can't stop it.
 We can help slow it down with movement, healthy lifestyle choices, and loading your spine (resistance training).